No time to stay, I have a novel to finish.

 So, a writer who needs deadlines and a reason to write.
 The solution: NaNoWriMo, short for 'National Novel Writing Month'.
 The deadline is the 30th of November; the novel must be 50,000 words or more.
 There's nothing to be gained from this, no prizes, publishing deals or other incentive.
 It was exactly what I needed.

 Champagne took what seemed like an eternity to finish, and I read back on it, hating certain paragraphs, loving others, but always thinking that had I taken six months instead of six years to write it, I doubt it would have been any better or worse.
-Admittedly the word count is double the NaNoWriMo remit, but even so.
+Admittedly the word count isn't double within the NaNoWriMo remit, but even so.
 In two days I have written 10,000 words.
 At that rate I could, theoretically, complete a novel the length of Champagne in twenty days.
 It would be terrible, as is the one I'm writing, but nonetheless possible.

 I have obtained a state of acceptance about what I write: it might be rubbish, but it's my rubbish.
 At times it stinks, so hold your nose and walk away.
 Me?
 I'm stuck with it and I must dispose of it somehow.
 That's what it's about, this writing thing.
 As Allen Ginsberg said, "It’s that time of night, lying in bed, thinking what you really think, making the private world public".
 My writing, wherever it may roam, is the private made public, what we really think, who we really are, behind the shirts, ties, uniforms, careful hairstyles and cosmetics.